RoyElkabetz/CityLearn-MAD-CATS/README.md

   This is done by a simple heuristic, where it optimizes a global utility with the sum of net consumptions (modified with the planned actions).

 ##### Etymology
 Let's break down the name of the repository:
+MAD CATS (Multi-Agent Distributed Control with Adequate Tree-Search)
 - `CityLearn` is the name of the challenge, referring to the fact that there is a collective (city) learning goal.
 - `Multi-Agent` is the type of problem, referring to the same thing basically.
-- `Smart-Grid` is the domain of the problem, where the buildings have energy consumption and production, and a battery.
-   So they can be smart, and use the grid in some optimal fashion.
+- `Distributed Control` refers to the fact that the search is performed in a distributed manner, i.e., each agent has its own search tree.
-- `Smart-Tree` refers to the uniform-cost tree-search algorithm we use to solve the problem, with its extra spices, e.g., depth-selective search and non-uniform action space discretization.
-- `Smart-Search` refers to the fact that we employ a battery model, and use mixed decision-makers for the decentralized controllers.
+- `Adequate Tree-Search` refers to the uniform-cost tree-search algorithm we use to solve the problem, with its extra spices that contribute efficiency, e.g., depth-selective search and non-uniform action space discretization, and to the fact that it is based on a battery model we employed, and use mixed decision-makers for the decentralized controllers.

 ### Formulating the Battery problem as an MDP
 In order to use search algorithms such as Uniform-Cost-Search we need to have a model of the world as a Markov Decision Process (MDP), that we can use for offline planing.
 The given CityLearn environment, as we already mentioned, can be factored into two parts:
-- The Grid model, which consists of the weather parameters (e.g. temperature, solar irradiance, etc), the grid parameters (e.g. electricity price, carbon intensity, etc) and the district's consumption measured data (e.g. non-shiftable load and solar generation).
+- The Grid model, which consists of the weather parameters (e.g. temperature, solar irradiance, etc.), the grid parameters (e.g. electricity price, carbon intensity, etc.) and the district's consumption measured data (e.g. non-shiftable load and solar generation).
 - The Battery model, which consists of the battery's State of Charge (SoC), Capacity, Nominal power and so on.

+#### Timescales in the problem

+Before delving into further details, it is important to focus on the different timescales which motivated our solution.

+- Each action is taken for a time frame of 1 hour, and the environment is updated every hour, so this is the immediate timescale to predict and act upon.

+- The basic operational timescale is the 24-hour cycle, which is the natural periodicity of the net consumption of the buildings, as  the generation peak occurs at about noon, and the consumption peak occurs during the evening.
+  This timescale is also the timescale of the electricity price, and the carbon intensity, which constitute the global utility terms.

+The gap between these two timescales is the main challenge of the problem, and the reason why we are to use deep tree-search algorithms to find the optimal action for each building.

+- The long-term timescale is the whole year, which is the timescale of the data we have to train our decision-makers on.

+- Intermediate timescales, like the one-month used in the load factor utility term or the long drifting time of the weather are not considered in our solution, as they are not relevant to the immediate action of the agent.

 ### Battery model